nchaulet/node-geocoder/README.md

 * `freegeoip` : FreegeoipGeocoder.
 Supports IP geocoding
 * `datasciencetoolkit` : DataScienceToolkitGeocoder.
 Supports IPv4 geocoding and address geocoding.
 Use `extra.host` to specify a local instance
 * `openstreetmap` : OpenStreetMapGeocoder.
 Supports address geocoding and reverse geocoding.
 You can use `extra.language` and `extra.email` to specify a language and a contact email address.
-   For `geocode`, you can use an object as value, specifying on or several parameters from https://wiki.openstreetmap.org/wiki/Nominatim#Parameters
+  * For `geocode`, you can use an object as value, specifying one or several parameters from https://wiki.openstreetmap.org/wiki/Nominatim#Parameters
+  * For `reverse`, you can use additional parameters from https://wiki.openstreetmap.org/wiki/Nominatim#Parameters_2
 * `mapquest` : MapQuestGeocoder.
 Supports address geocoding and reverse geocoding.
 Needs an apiKey
 * `openmapquest` : Open MapQuestGeocoder (based on OpenStreetMapGeocoder).
 Supports address geocoding and reverse geocoding.
 Needs an apiKey
 * `agol` : ArcGis Online Geocoding service.
 Supports geocoding and reverse.
 Requires a client_id & client_secret and 'https' http adapter